play icon for videos

 What are the stages of the case management process?

-Most frameworks describe six stages: screening / intake (confirm eligibility, open the case), assessment (capture the baseline needs and goals), planning (agree a service plan with measurable goals), implementation (deliver or coordinate services), monitoring (track progress and adjust), and evaluation / closure (measure the outcome and close or transition).
+Most frameworks describe six stages: screening and intake (confirm eligibility, open the case, assign a persistent ID), assessment (capture the baseline needs and goals), planning (agree a service plan with measurable goals), implementation (deliver or coordinate services), monitoring (track progress and adjust), and evaluation and closure (measure the outcome against the baseline).
 The stages loop — monitoring often sends a case back into reassessment until the goals are met.

 What are the main models of case management?

-The common models are the brokerage model (link the client to external services, light contact), the clinical model (the case manager also provides direct therapeutic support), the strengths-based model (planning starts from the client’s own assets), intensive case management or ICM (small caseloads, frequent contact, high-need clients), and the standard or generalist model used across general social services.
-Most programs blend two or three depending on caseload size and client need.
+The common models are the brokerage model (link the client to external services, light contact), the clinical model (the case manager also provides direct therapeutic support), the strengths-based model (planning starts from the client's own assets), intensive case management or ICM (small caseloads and frequent contact for high-need clients), and the standard or generalist model used across most human-services programs.
+Most real programs blend two or three depending on caseload size and client need.

 What are case management best practices?

-Assign one persistent client ID at first contact and reuse it everywhere; capture a baseline at intake so change can be measured; pair every quantitative score with a short narrative; size caseloads so monitoring is real; plan follow-up at intake rather than at exit; and protect client data with role-based access and clear consent.
-The single highest-leverage practice is the persistent ID — without it, every later comparison becomes a manual matching project.
+Assign one persistent client ID at first contact and reuse it everywhere; capture a baseline at intake so change can be measured later; pair every score with a narrative from the same record; size caseloads so monitoring is real; plan follow-up at intake rather than at exit; and protect client data with clear consent and least-access controls.
+The highest-leverage practice is the persistent ID — without it, every later comparison becomes a manual matching project.

 What is a case management system?

-A case management system is the software that holds one record per client across the whole lifecycle — intake, assessment, service plan, case notes, services delivered, and outcome follow-up — so a team can answer questions without a spreadsheet merge.
+A case management system is the software that holds one record per client across the whole lifecycle — intake, assessment, service plan, case notes, services delivered, and outcome follow-up.
 It differs from a CRM, which tracks donors and relationships, and from an EHR, which tracks clinical encounters and billing.
-A case management system is organized around the client’s service-and-outcome journey, with case-note narrative and outcome evidence at the center.
+A traditional system is a system of record: it stores who, what, and when.
+It was not built to read the case notes it stores, which is the gap case intelligence closes.

 What is the difference between case management and care coordination?